tecunningham/tecunningham.github.io/_posts/2017-04-015-the-mechanical-and-the-rational.md

 # Difficult Cases

-In the first few decades of reinforcement learning many confirmations of the basic theory were published but, as often happens in academic disciplines, the published evidence became less coherent as time went on.
+In the first few decades of reinforcement learning many confirmations of the basic theory were published but, as often happens, the published evidence became less coherent as time went on.
 Many of the laws of reinforcement learning turn out to apply only in a subset of situations, and in other situations the effects seem to reverse.

 **reverse reinforcement.** An old finding, regarding rats running mazes, is that when the rat finds a piece of cheese down one passage, then they were *less* likely to go down that passage the next time they were in the maze.
 According to reinforcement learning they should be more likely to go down that passage.